dikortis/LetsTalkETC/Episodes/Episode_4.md

-I had a question so you're you guys are are describing the details of how buying and selling at the right time and affect your your bottom line but also hardware wise am I correct that there's there's a lot more to it there's an art to what you guys do it's not just
+I had a question so you're you guys are are describing the details of how buying and selling at the right time and affect your bottom line but also hardware wise am I correct that there's there's a lot more to it there's an art to what you guys do it's not just